 Since the electricians are expected to have a good conduct over math, as a student of electrical engineering, you too must develop proficiency in trigonometry.
 Having a good grasp over algebra is essential and this course is designed entirely for that purpose.
 If you want to excel in theories such as Ohm’s law and studying circuitry, Trigonometry for Electrical Engineering course will be extremely helpful.
 It can be assured that in your journey to becoming an electrical engineer or an electrician, this course will provide the essential understanding of trigonometry.

-Trigonometry for Electrical Engineering – Level 3 course which is IAP accredited is designed by the professionals in the industry.
+The Trigonometry for Electrical Engineering course, which is (IAP – accredited) is designed by professionals in the industry.
 That is one reason which upholds the integrity of this course.
 They have incorporated their expertise as well as experiences they have achieved over the years into the course material.
 Once you get registered for the course, you will receive these and they will guide you step by step towards getting better at trigonometry.
-As a consequence we can assure that this course is worth of what you invest in it.
+As a consequence, we can assure that this course is worth what you invest in it.

 The founder and lead instructor of Power Systems Protection Training (PSPT), Graham Van Brunt graduated with a BSc. in Engineering from Queen’s University.
 He later continued his subsequent education at Wilfrid Laurier University.
 Graham is always passionate about his profession and enjoys mentoring students or speaking to an audience.